reiz/ansible_training/002_vagrant_prov_shell/README.md

 vagrant destroy -f
 ```

-`-f` is for force mode.
+The option `-f` is for force mode.
 That will destroy the VM without asking for confirmation.